Revisiting institutional punishment in the $N$-person prisoner's dilemma

 Sanctioning institutions only make sense for very large play groups, otherwise peer punishment or small coalitions are more appropriate \cite{Ostrom_1990}.
 It is therefore of interest to obtain the expressions for the payoffs of the strategies in the limits $N \to \infty$ and $K_m \to \infty$, such that the ratio

 is nonzero.
-This can be easily achieved by replacing the binomial distributions by Gaussian distributions in Eqs. (\ref{piC}), (\ref{piD}) and (\ref{piP}) and doing the integrations over the number of punishers.
+This can be achieved by replacing the binomial distributions by Gaussian distributions in Eqs. (\ref{piC}), (\ref{piD}) and (\ref{piP}) and doing the integrations over the number of punishers (see \ref{ref:A}).
 The final result is

 and

 The replicator equations governing the evolution of the frequency cooperators, defectors and punishers in the infinite population are

 where $\bar{\pi} = x \pi^C + y \pi^D + z \pi^P$ is the average payoff of the population and $\Delta f_{\max} $ is given by Eq.\ (\ref{Dmax}).
 Although we could eliminate the factor $1/\Delta f_{\max}$ by a proper rescaling of $t$ and thus obtain the standard form of the replicator equation, keeping it facilitates comparison with the finite population simulations presented in Section \ref{sec:stoc}.
 As already mentioned, these equations are derived as the infinite population limit of the imitation dynamics described in Section \ref{sec:model} (see \cite{Fontanari_2024b}).
 Since $x+y+z=1$ and the expected payoffs of the different strategies depend only on $x$ and $z$, henceforth we will eliminate $y$ in favor of these variables.
 The resulting equations become